Muhammadiqbal5/6CS005-High-Performance-Computing/README.md

-# Computer-science-Software-engineering-
+# 6CS005-High-Performance-Computing
-Software Engineering involves the use of principles from the field of engineering in the development of computer software.
+This module will further develop your knowledge and understanding of Concurrent Systems.
+It will cover advanced topics drawn from the latest developments in High Performance Computing such as GPUs, FPGAs and computer clusters.
+Research will include investigation of the current state of these technologies and the development, implementation and performance testing of programs that use them to maximise performance.